By BCS Staff

 13. University College of London Faculty of Laws, Bentham House

 Established in 1826, the Faculty of Laws at the University College of London was one of the country’s first to admit both men and women.
 Named for famed British philosopher and reformer Jeremy Bentham, the facility’s Bentham House was built in 1958 for the National Union of General and Municipal Workers.
 Acquired by the school in 1965, it sits next door to the University’s Gideon Schreier Wing.
-Expanded in the 2000s, the program is known as one of the best in the UK and boasts famous alumnus Mahatma Gandhi.
+Expanded in the 2000s, the program is known as one of the best in the UK, and boasts famous alumnus Mahatma Gandhi.

 12. University of Toronto Faculty of Law, Flavelle House

-11. Monash University Law Chambers
+11. Monash University Faculty of Law

-Located in the heart of Melbourne, Monash University Law Chambers is regularly named among the world’s top law schools.
+Located in the heart of Melbourne, Monash University Faculty of Law is regularly named among the world’s top law schools.
 The school’s modern and magnificent glass-covered structure offers students and faculty with state-of-the-art offices and lecture halls, as well as small informal meeting areas, and a student lounge.
 The facility also contains a kitchen and dining facility and small rooms for quiet study, reflection, and meditation.
 The building also has a large business center for conferences and presentations, and the space can easily be divided into classrooms as needed.

 10. University of Iowa College of Law, Boyd Law Building

-Built by Gunnar Birkets and Associates, the Boyd Law Building at the University of Iowa College of Law was completed in 1986 to accommodate for the program’s rapid growth.
+Built by Gunnar Birkets and Associates, the Boyd Law Building at the University of Iowa College of Law was completed in 1986 to accommodate the program’s rapid growth.
 Architects used concrete and aluminum to mimic agricultural structures that are prevalent throughout the American Midwest.
 Inspired by a grain silo, the building includes two trial courtrooms, classrooms, offices for faculty, and a law library.
 A dramatic example of modern architecture, the light filled interior and large welcoming entrance function as an excellent model for university design.